nenuadrian/game-engine/README.md

 # Hades - Light C++ 3D Game Engine

-Small, C++ game engine, capable of 3D graphics, sound, entity management and game mechanics via scritps.

-Available renderers: OpenGL.

-Future considered renderers: Vulkan.

-Build system: cmake.
+A compact game engine written in C++, which has the ability to handle 3D graphics, sound, entity management, and game mechanics using scripts.
+It currently supports the OpenGL rendering system, but there are plans to include Vulkan as a renderer in the future.
+The build system used for this engine is cmake.

 ## goals
  * develop C++ software engineering skills